Sod Calculator guide

 What should I double-check before trusting the answer?

-Curves, slopes, damaged sod, soil prep, irrigation, seams, supplier roll sizes, pallet minimums, and delivery rules can change the final order.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Supplier roll and pallet sizes vary by farm, store, grass type, and moisture.
+Curves, slopes, damaged sod, soil prep, irrigation, seams, delivery, minimum orders, and install labor can change the final order.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools